Setting up Anki

 Installation

-There are two main ways to install Anki.
+There are several ways to install Anki.

 - Using your distribution's package manager (pacman, apt, dnf, etc.).